 The Parker Broncs volleyball team played its second region match Tuesday, Oct.
-8, and they had another sweep, defeating the Arizona Lutheran Academy Wolves, 3 sets to 0.
+8, and they had another sweep, defeating the Arizona Lutheran Academy Coyotes, 3 sets to 0.
 However, the match was a lot closer than a sweep would usually indicate.
 The Broncs won the first set handily, 25-12.
 They had to come from behind to win the next two sets, 25-22 and 27-25.

 “We know Arizona Lutheran is always tough,” Assistant Coach Dan Maya said after the match.